Unseen O’Neill Lab

 Lead Artists: Claire Moodey and Bess Rowen

-A Christian, a Magician, and a Buddhist walk into the desert in the 13th Century.
-What follows is a satirical exploration of big business, religion, and love.
-This staged adaptation of Marco Millions, O’Neill’s fictionalized account of the life and travels of Marco Polo, uses the base text as a launching point for a linguistic and thematic translation by CUNY students, staff, and alumni, in collaboration with the Center for the Humanities.
-Come enter a world where Marco can now speak Hindi, German, Japanese, Portuguese, Spanish, and English, and where the messengers can be news reporters.
-This is the story of Marco Polo, but it is also the story of the cast’s interpretation of this obscure O’Neill play.
+This staged adaptation of Marco Millions uses O’Neill’s text as a launching point for a linguistic and thematic translation by CUNY students, staff, and alumni, in collaboration with the Center for the Humanities.
+Come enter a world where Marco Polo can now speak Hindi, German, Japanese, Portuguese, Spanish, and English — this is still the story of Marco Polo, but it is also the story of the cast’s interpretation of this obscure O’Neill play.
 This event is presented as part of Translation, an interdisciplinary research group that investigates how translation might be understood as a process of transformation that deepens engagement with places, people, cultures, and languages.
 The group is supported by the Mellon Seminar on Public Engagement and Collaborative Research.

 Performers: Hildegard Hoeller, Amber Hutchinson, Randy Lopez, Mayurakshi Sen, Seika Takeuchi, Robert Trevisan